rockbenben/docs-imgprompt/docs/en/guide/index.md

 16 main categories, hundreds of subcategories, and every tag paired with a native-language label so you know what you're picking.

-### 🖼️ Hover to Preview, Click to Zoom
+### 🖼️ Hover / Long-Press to Preview, Click to Zoom

-Entries with example images show a preview tooltip on hover.
-Click the preview to open a lightbox:
+Entries with example images surface a preview popover (native-language name, thumbnail, description).
+On desktop it appears on hover; **on touch devices, long-press the tag for ~0.5 seconds** to open it.
+Click / tap the thumbnail to enter the lightbox:

 - **Zoom in/out** with scroll or buttons to see detail.
 - **Rotate** at 45° / 90° increments for multiple angles.